Live British Pound to PKR Exchange Rate, Historical Trends, Remittance Guide & Forecast 2026

 High inflation in Pakistan weakens PKR, making GBP more expensive.

-Interest rates in the UK and Pakistan affect currency value.
+Interest rates in the UK and Pakistan both affect currency value.

 Stable governments attract investment and strengthen currency.